 The University encourages accurate and prompt reporting of all criminal actions, emergencies, or other incidents occurring on campus, on other property owned by the University, or on nearby public property to the appropriate administrator and appropriate police agencies.
-Such a report is encouraged when the victim of a crime elects to or is unable to, make such a report.
+Such a report is encouraged when the victim of a crime elects to or is unable to make such a report.

-- All crimes occurring on or near university property should be reported immediately to the local authorities at 626.744.4501.
-A dispatcher is available 24/7. - All crimes or crimes in progress should be reported directly to local police or by dialing 911. - Students, staff, and visitors should also report situations to the Vice Provost of Student Life and Dean of Students, Shaniece McGill (Phone: 626-316-5342; Email Address: StudentAffairs@Saybrook.edu) or another of the campus security authorities listed above. - Anonymous incident reports can also be made by contacting the Vice Provost of Student Life and Dean of Students, Shaniece McGill (Phone: 626-3165342; Email Address: StudentAffairs@Saybrook.edu) or another of the campus security authorities listed above.
+- All crimes or crimes in progress should be reported immediately to the local authorities at 626.744.4501.
+A dispatcher is available 24/7. - All criminal activity and emergencies that have occurred on its campus should be reported to the local authorities as well as to the Vice Provost of Student Life and Dean of Students, Shaniece McGill (Phone: 626-316-5342; Email Address: StudentAffairs@Saybrook.edu) or another of the campus security authorities listed above. - Anonymous incident reports can also be made by contacting the Vice Provost of Student Life and Dean of Students, Shaniece McGill (Phone: 626-316-5342; Email Address: StudentAffairs@Saybrook.edu) or another of the campus security authorities listed above. - Saybrook community members are strongly encouraged to immediately report crimes in progress, fires, medical emergencies, other emergencies, and any suspicious activities to the local police department.